-Not all interference effects will be as large as those shown here, for the effect depends entirely on the size, position, and shape of the support.
-If the bulk of the support is to the rear of the anemometer, the effect may be in the opposite direction.
+Not all interference effects will be as large as those shown here, for the effect depends entirely on the size, position and shape of the support.
+If the bulk of the support is to the rear of the anemometer the effect may be in the opposite direction.
 It is entirely possible that some disposition of the support may be made such that effects from the side and effects from the rear just cancel.
 However, proper balance might be difficult to obtain over the entire speed range of an instrument and also would be affected by wind direction.
-Directional effects on anemometers without support interference have been treated in a previous paper.1
+Directional effects on anemometers without support interference are treated in reference 1.